esajaa/scripts-pelion-edge/ostree/README.md

 Notes:
   1. The output is a gzipped tarball.
-  1. output is named data.tar-gz.
+  1. output is named output-dir/data.tar-gz.
 If the `--generate_bin` option is provided then the output is renamed to data.bin
+  1. If you have built with Docker the output files will be owned by root.
+Run ```sudo chown --changes --recursive $USER:$USER .``` to fix it.